robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Or, more in general, this is the most classic example of the dual-standards policy evergreen.
 Which is nothing else than the result of the Wolfowitz doctrine as long as someone could explain in a rational way how Israel contributes to the USA domestic interests.

-Israel has less or nothing to do with Jews, and for those who have some doubts about that, they should ask those Rabbis living in Israel protesting against Netanyau policy about Gaza.
-Those Rabbs have been beaten by the Israel police because they were claiming that the Bible indicates that Jews have no right on that land after the destruction of the David temple.
+The state of Israel has almost nothing to do with Jews, and for those who have some doubts about that, they should ask those Rabbis living in Israel protesting against Netanyahu policy about Gaza.
+Those Rabbs have been beaten by the Israel police because they were claiming that the Bible indicates that Jews have no right on that land after the destruction of the Solomon’s Temple (The Second Temple).

+[!INFO]
+Some anti-Zionist rabbis in Israel, such as those from Neturei Karta, protest against the Israeli government, citing religious texts that they interpret as forbidding Jewish sovereignty over the land until the Messiah comes.
+These groups often reference the destruction of the Second Temple (70 CE) as a divine punishment that suspended Jewish political control.
+However, this view is a minority position in Judaism, and most Israeli Jews—including religious Zionists—disagree.

+**Long story short**: the conflict between ultra-Orthodox anti-Zionists and the state of Israel is real but complex and not just about the Temple.
+[/INFO]

-Moreover, Israel has been created after WW2 to compensate Jews for the Shoaha letting them have their own country and they choose to move in Palestine to create Israel supported by the UK.
-It is worth noting that Hitler initial plan was not about Shoaha but forcing Jews to move to Madagascar.
+Moreover, Israel has been created after WW2 to compensate Jews for the Shoah letting them have their own country and they choose to move in Palestine to create the State of Israel supported by the UK.
+It is worth noting that Hitler initial plan was not about Shoah but forcing Jews to move in Madagascar.

-Under this Pov, it seems that the UK managed to accomplish what was the Hitler's initial plan of letting them move in Palestine instead of forcing them to leave for Madagascar.
+Under this Pov, it seems that the UK managed to accomplish what was the Hitler's initial plan by supporting them to leave for Palestine instead of forcing them to move in Madagascar.
 Quite a curious choice because Madagascar is an island ten times larger than the Israel and Palestine lands and it offers a much better climate.

 Trump is right in saying -- *they don't know what the f&ast;ck they're doing* -- but we are wondering the same about the UK and much time before they made Brexit.
 The same question would be asked about the US but it is a hopeless one: they are desperately trying to win something but we don't know WTF is that.